 If you'd like to suggest content for MDN Web Docs, please make sure you read this page before submitting to ensure what you are suggesting is appropriate.

-For new reference pages or guides, please open a discussion on our community repository outlining what content you are suggesting and why (please be as explicit as possible).
+For new reference pages or guides, please open a new issue outlining what content you are suggesting and why (please be as explicit as possible).

 For suggesting larger projects that involve new sections of content, please refer to the Criteria for inclusion page, which also outlines the application process.